 Block 3.3: Christians have been under threat of abduction and/or forced marriage.
-(3.50 points)
+(3.75 points)

+Niger is located in a region where abduction has become one of the most common practices employed by jihadist groups.
 Abduction is very common in the Sahel region and a lucrative business.
 In some areas, communal worship and meetings of Christians have to be conducted with caution to avoid drawing the attention of militant groups in the locality.
 This threat is increasing with the growing influence and capabilities of jihadist groups.